The Three Gifts From the Wise Men - a Christmas Story

 “I do not understand your words.”

 “In time you will, good Sir.
 Meanwhile, I believe you are ready for a third gift which I have for you.
 Please follow me.”
 He turned and entered a carpenter's shop with a doorway that appeared to be permanently open.
 From a shelf, he pulled a box containing bottles of liquids and gummy substances.
-There was also a gold censer nestled in by the bottles.
+There was also a golden censer nestled in by the bottles.
 He turned to Avishai and held it out to him.
-He said, “This is worth more than gold.
+“This is worth more than gold.
 But its spiritual value is worth much, much more.
 It is frankincense.”

 Avishai looked at the box suspiciously.
 “Why are you giving this to me?”

-Jesus said, “Take this box home with you.
+“Take this box home with you.
 Put a cake of frankincense in the censer and burn it.
 As you feel the aroma, pray to our Father who is in Heaven, and ask Him to give you peace over your loss.
 Doing this, you will get an answer.”

 Avishai hesitated, wondering if he should just unleash all his anger and frustration right now, while this person was still in his company.
 He looked into his eyes, and saw something that disarmed him: Again, he saw worry, but he also saw understanding and a calm reassurance.
 He saw a face that looked familiar – a friendly face – as if he had been his brother in another reality.